giacomo-santoni/SC-project/README.md

 # SOFTWARE & COMPUTING for NUCLEAR and SUBNUCLEAR PHYSICS project
 ## Abstract
 This project is part of the workflow of the simulation chain for the GRAIN detector of the SAND calorimeter in the DUNE experiment.
-GRAIN, a LAr detector, detects scintillating photons produced inside the Ar volume using cameras, formed by sensors and an Hadamard mask.
-These photons can be produced outside or inside the camera: depending on the number of inner photons produced, the camera will be defined as dazzled or not-dazzled.
-Since the dazzled cameras can't be used in the current reconstruction algorithm, a classification algorithm that separates these two classes of images is needed.
+GRAIN, a LAr detector, detects scintillating photons produced inside the Ar volume using cameras, devices formed by a sensor (matrix of SiPM) and an Hadamard mask.
+These photons can be produced outside or inside the camera: depending on the number of photons produced inside, the camera will be defined as dazzled or not-dazzled.
+Since the dazzled cameras can't be used in the current reconstruction algorithm, a classification that separates these two classes of images is needed.
 This project tries to accomplish this task through a convolutional neural network.

 ## 1. INTRODUCTION